Screen last updated on: July 1, 2015

 In addition to the GPA requirement, an applicant must be in good standing at the last college or university attended (eligible to re-enroll) and have earned 60 or more transferable semester units (90 or more quarter units), and completed at least 30 semester units of college coursework with a grade of "C" or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics at a level at least equivalent to courses that meet general education requirements.
 The 30 units must include all of the general education requirements in communication in the English language and critical thinking (at least 9 semester units) and the requirement in mathematics/quantitative reasoning (usually 3 semester units), OR the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.
 CSU general education requirements ("Golden Four") are designated as Oral Communication, Written Communication, Critical Thinking, and Mathematics/Quantitative Reasoning.

-Transfer applicants applying for Fall term must complete the Golden Four courses no later than the end of the Spring term.
+Transfer applicants applying for Fall term must complete the Golden Four courses no later than the end of the prior Spring term.

-Transfer applicants applying for the Spring term must complete the Golden Four courses no later than the end of the Summer term.
+Transfer applicants applying for the Spring term must complete the Golden Four courses no later than the end of the prior Summer term.

 Applicants applying to impacted majors will be considered for admission based on meeting minimum CSU criteria and the supplemental criteria for the specific major.
-Former CSU students who are seeking readmission after academic disqualification must meet the GPA standards in place for their major at the time of reapplication.